ckotzbauer/sbom-operator/README.md

 The operator will save all files with a specific folder structure as described below.
 When a `git-path` is configured, all folders above this path are not touched from the application.
 Assuming that `git-path` is set to `dev-cluster/sboms`.
 When no `git-path` is given, the structure below is directly in the repository-root.
-The structure is basically `<git-path>/<registry-server>/<image-path>/<image-digest>/sbom.json`.
+The structure is basically `<git-path>/<registry-server>/<image-path>/<image-digest>/sbom.json` (see example below).
 The file-extension may differ when another output-format is configured.
-You can use a token-based authentication (e.g. a PAT for GitHub) or BasicAuth with username and password.
+You can use a token-based authentication (e.g. a PAT for GitHub) with `--git-access-token`, BasicAuth with username and password (`--git-username`, `--git-password`) or
+Github App Authentication (`--github-app-id`, `--github-app-installation-id`, env: `SBOM_GITHUB_APP_PRIVATE_KEY`) The private-key has to be Base64 encoded.
 To clone repositories with a git-binary instead of the pure golang implementation, add the `--git-fallback-clone` flag.
 This is needed for Git-Providers which need `multi_ack` e.g. Azure DevOps or AWS CodeCommit.
 See [this issue](https://github.com/go-git/go-git/issues/64) for more details.

 ```